gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 `walletpassphrase PASSWORD TIMEOUT true`

-Also there is an autounlock feature.
-You need to encrypt your password and set a line in config....

-to encrypt your password type

-`execute encrypt YourPassPhrase`

-copy that encrypted password and add a line in the config file in
-%appdata%/Roaming/Gridcoinresearch

-`autounlock=YourENCRYPTEDPassPhrase`

 ## How do you turn staking on and off?

 `walletpassphrase "your passphrase in double quotes" timeout true`